Poster Triptych

 Final:

 I expanded on the statistics and created 3 independent designs for the final triptych.
-I simplified the designs, carefully removing non-essential elements and brightening the tone.
-The typography here supports the austerity of cold-hard-facts and these stylistic avatars.
-The result is a clean and spacious composition, which allows the typography and illustration to shine.
+Following current graphic design trends in advocacy, I simplified the designs -- carefully removing non-essential elements and brightening the tone.
+The handwritten lettering adds a softness to evoke peace, gentleness, and compassion.